How To Get Into 7 Ivy League Schools

 Ultimately, our grades show what we have learned; this essay shows who we are.
 Admission counselors know when a voice is forced, so let’s not force it!
 Chris Teared from Forbes explains the benefit of personal voice in admission essays.

-2. Find Passion in the Prompt
+2. Find passion in the prompt

 It can be easy to start drafting the first thing that comes to mind.
 While our first idea is often the one we go with, we must first be sure that it is something we are passionate about.
 If we notice halfway that we are either bored of the topic or running out of things to say, we need to reconsider the choice.

 When we are excited about what we have to say, the reader will be more likely to be excited as well.
 Find something you are passionate about and let it shine through.
-This is admittedly difficult for a writer, especially at 18 years old.
-MIT student, Phoebe, discusses exactly why that word “passion” tended to trip her up.
+This is admittedly difficult for a writer, especially at 18-years-old.
+MIT student Phoebe discusses exactly why that word “passion” tended to trip her up.

-Try not to worry about knowing your passionate as much as you do feeling excited about whatever you’re writing.
+Try not to worry about knowing your passion as much as you do feeling excited about whatever you’re writing.
 You don’t need to be going to school on a basketball scholarship to write about why basketball has a special place in your heart.

 Be engaged, and you will be engaging.
 Or, as Rainer Maria Rilke so eloquently states, “The inner – what is it?
 If not intensified sky?”

-3. Don’t Forget to Discover
+3. Don’t forget to discover

 Often, prompts will ask us to reflect on a lesson learned.
 It is good practice to think about the following question before we begin writing: What is the discovery?
 In other words, we have to get to the point.